Pilonidal Wound Healing Overview

 The main overview page for our Surgery Aftercare section where you’ll learn all about wound care and healing after surgery.

-The Master Class on how the body heals wounds.
-Learn about the different stages of wound healing and what happens during each.
+The Master Class on how the body heals wounds, both surgical and accidental.
+We go over the stages of wound healing and processes.

 What you put into your body has a profound impact on how quickly you heal.
-Your body needs fuel and supplies to heal efficiently.
+Your body needs fuel and supplies to heal fast.